-No cameras with a removable lens, video equipment, or recording equipment are allowed without advance written permission.
+No cameras with a removable or ultrazoom lens, video equipment, or recording equipment are allowed without advance written permission.
+Some artists will prohibit all photography without advance notice.
 You will be asked to return equipment that is not permitted to your vehicle.

-Is the amphitheater accessible for people with special needs?
+Is the amphitheater accessible for people with mobility disabilities?